pytorch/glow/docs/Quantization.md

     value = (input - offset) * scale
   ```

-Activations, weights and variables all use the same type-system and represent
+Activations, weights, and variables all use the same type-system and represent
 information in a uniform way.

 ## Network Conversion

 Different parts of the network contain floating-point values in different
 ranges.
-In some parts the typical range of the numbers is between zero and one,
+In some parts, the typical range of the numbers is between zero and one,
 while in other parts of the network the possible range is in the hundreds.
 Choosing a single conversion scale for the whole network would not work, because
 a single scale value could be imprecise for small values and truncate large
 values.

-We use profile guided information to estimate the possible numeric range for
+We use the profile guided information to estimate the possible numeric range for
 each stage of the neural network.
-Our Quantization conversion works using a two
+Our Quantization conversion works using a two-phase process.
-phase process.
 At first, we instrument the network and add special nodes that
 record the ranges of activations that flow in the network.
 Next, we use the
 profile information to convert the network into a quantized form.
 We convert
 portions of the network into islands of integer computation and aim to generate